-- it consumes significantly less energy than a conventional condenser system - it does not require large heat transfer grilles on the building façade - it could be installed as new technology in the retrofit of an existing building - it did not require adding a cooling tower to the roof of an occupied building lation used for a publicly accessible space in New York City.
+• it consumes significantly less energy than a conventional condenser system

+• it does not require large heat transfer grilles on the building façade

+• it could be installed as new technology in the retrofit of an existing building lation used for a publicly accessible space in New York City.
 A grant from NYSERDA significantly offset the cost of the installation, particularly the drilling of two wells, each 1,260 feet deep (by way of comparison, the height of the Empire State Building is 1,253 feet).
 The well drilling took place over a three-week period in the summer of 2003, shortly before the Center for Architecture opened to the public on October 7, 2003.